 The Company entered into partnership with Sidewide Resources (H.K.)
 Limited, a subsidiary of Chaoyang Saiwai Mining Co., Ltd. of P.R.
 China.
 This group owns an iron powder processing plant, electric furnace smelting plant, and primarily does trading of mineral ore.
 They have offices in Beijing, Shanghai and Hong Kong.
 It is the Company's plan to set up electric furnaces in the future to enhance the production of its nickel pig-iron.
 From this newly formed partnership CSSI was incorporated.

 CSSI is incorporated in the Philippines.
-Its SEC Certificate of Registration was issued on September 6, 2011.
+It was registered with the SEC on September 6, 2011.